What is HTML <noscript> Tag?

 <noscript>

-<p>Your browser does not support JavaScript or it is disabled.
-Please consider enabling JavaScript for the best experience.</p>
+<p>Welcome to Scholar247!
+Your browser does not support JavaScript or it is currently disabled.
+Please enable JavaScript to enjoy all features.</p>

 </noscript>